antalsz/hs-to-coq/doc/source/edits.rst

   | **skip** *qualified_name*

 Effect:
   During translation, ignore the declaration of the function, value, type, class or instance with the given *qualified_name*.
+The name must be the translated Coq name, not the original Haskell name (if those differ).

   This does not affect the translation of *uses* of the given name.
-This means that you can use other methods, e.g. a preamble. to make it available.
+This means that you can use other methods, e.g. a preamble, to make it available.

-  Skipping a type class also causes its instances to be skipped.
+  To skip type classes, see ``skip class``; to skip type class methods, see ``skip methods``.
+They are not unified here because those effects are more powerful.

-  Type class instances do not have names in Haskell, and ``hs-to-coq`` generates a suitable name.
-You might want to first attempt the translation and check the output for the precise name.
+  You can skip type class instances, but as they do not have names in Haskell, you must use the name ``hs-to-coq`` generates for them.
+The name generation is systematic, but you might want to first attempt the translation and check the output for the precise name.

 Examples: